lacdev/resistor-calculator-api/README.md

 $ npm install
 ```

-## Running the app

-### First make sure you have Docker installed in your computer and run this command at the root of the project.
+## First make sure you have Docker installed in your computer and run this command at the root of the project.

 ```bash
 docker-compose up
 ```

+## Then run the app locally using any of these in dev mode.

 ```bash
 # development on PORT 8000